coastalwhite/lemurs/README.md

 Upon rebooting your new *xinitrc* should show up within Lemurs.

+## configuration

+Many parts for the UI can be configured with the `/etc/lemurs/config.toml` file.
+This file contains all the options and explainations of their purpose.
+The flag `--config <CONFIG FIlE>` can be used to select another configuration file instead.
+An example configuration can be found in the `/extra` folder.

 ## License

 The project is made available under the MIT and APACHE license.
 See the